08 Oct Problems Don’t Cure Themselves

 Problems don't cure themselves.
 They just get worse.

-When we first started cruising Que Tal, we knew this.
+When we started cruising Que Tal, we knew this.
 But we didn’t KNOW it.
 A tiny problem didn’t necessarily give us a sense of urgency.
 It was something that went on the “to do” list.
 Before the first month was out, we’d changed the way we did things.

 See a drop of water in an unexpected place?
 Used to be we’d just wipe it up.
 We learned to find out why it was there.
 Hmm, those couple of drops under the watermaker might have been a hint that a connector was about to break in two and put a steady stream of salt water on the settee.